danhdav/danhdav/README.md

 # About Me

 I'm an avid tech enthusiast and user of free and open source software.
-Hence, although my academic projects are located here, my dotfiles and everything else will be on [Codeberg](https://codeberg.org/danhdav).
+Some of my dotfiles and other repositories can be found on [Codeberg](https://codeberg.org/danhdav).

-Currently, I am still exploring opportunities and a wide variety of technologies, so I won't settle down within a certain domain, nor within technology as a career in general.

 # Contact Me
-I’m not on Twitter, I’m not on Facebook, I’m not on Reddit, I’m not on Snapchat, etc.
+I’m not on Twitter, I’m not on Facebook, I’m not on Reddit, I’m not on Snapchat, etc. Self-hosting is the long term vision in mind.
-My goal is to completely eliminate all forms of social media and start self-hosting.
-Yes, that goes for LinkedIn soon.

 **Email**: danielhori@posteo.net